 On October 13, 1944, thirty-four sick women were sent back to Auschwitz, but there is no record of their arrival, nor were they ever seen again.
-On October 31, shortly before the first snowfall of the year, the camp commander reported 70 sick.
+On October 31, shortly before the first snowfall of the year, the camp commander reported seventy sick.
 On November 24, the camp was dissolved and the helpless women deported to the Ravensbrück concentration camp.
 Research indicates that only some 330 of the original seventeen hundred survived the war.
-Of these, sixty-five were still alive in 2002.
+Of these, approximately seventy-seven were still alive in 2019.

 The discovery of the camp in 1972 led to a series of actions by the local community.
 In 1980, a stone memorial was erected at the site of the camp entrance.
-In 1996, a four-week event, “Meetings with Hungary,” organized by the municipality of Mörfelden-Walldorf, included an exhibition on the camp that was on display from November 25 to 30.
+In 1996, a four-week event, “Meetings with Hungary,” organized by the municipality of Mörfelden-Walldorf, included an exhibition on the camp.
 The central figure of the exhibit was Margit Racz, number 1000 on the camp list, who lived in Frankfurt, where she died on May 29, 2001.
-The first of the sixty-five survivors to be found by the exhibition’s organizers, Racz was interviewed by Cornelia Rühlig and Klara Strompf, a Hungarian who had moved to Frankfurt in 1985 and learned of the camp’s existence from Racz’s son, Gabor Goldman.
+The first of the then sixty-five survivors to be found by the exhibition’s organizers, Racz was interviewed by Cornelia Rühlig and Klara Strompf, a Hungarian who had moved to Frankfurt in 1985 and learned of the camp’s existence from Racz’s son, Gabor Goldman.

 Since the list of the camp inmates included eleven women from the Hungarian town of Pàpa, the municipality of Mörfelden-Walldorf contacted the mayor and Jewish community of the town, where the pupils met another survivor, Ibolya Jakab.
 They also planted an almond tree in the Jewish cemetery with the inscription: “In memory of all the women of Pàpa who suffered in the Walldorf camp in 1944.”
 A group of parents was so impressed by their children’s response that they raised DM 1,000 for the renovation of the synagogue in Pàpa.

 The pupils themselves devoted their time and energies to building a memorial in the shape of an open-air museum, which was officially opened at the camp site on November 15, 2000, in the presence of twenty survivors.
 They also initiated a demand that the Züblin Construction Company compensate the survivors.
-In this they were supported by their teachers, Rühlig, the press and the municipal council.
+They were supported by their teachers, Rühlig, the press, and the municipal council.
 Züblin, now part of Walter Bau AG, signed the compensation agreement on April 17, 2000.